What is Acupuncture (AcuTherapy)?

 When you make your first appointment at AcuHaus you will get a confirmation email that will allow you to complete your Informed consent to treatment and liabilty waiver online.

-Your provider will ask about your health history, take your pulse, look at your tongue, discuss your session goals, brief you on your acupuncture session and provide treatment.
+She will ask about your health history, take your pulse, look at your tongue, discuss your session goals, brief you on your acupuncture session, answer any questions and provide treatment.
 The treatment lasts approximately 25 minutes once the needles have all been placed.
+In total your session will last 1 hour.

-After your session, your provider will answer any of your questions, provide you with a treatment plan and guide you to the lobby.
-The receptionist will collect any required payments and discuss the most affordable way for you to follow your treatment plan.
+After your session, Dr. Angie will answer any of your questions, provide you with a treatment plan and guide you to the lobby.
+The receptionist will assist you in booking your next appointment and discuss the most affordable way for you to follow your treatment plan.

 What should I wear to my appointment?